Best Retail POS System Shortlist

 Integrations

 It also makes sense for you to prioritize integrations when making your selection.
-By connecting your POS with your other crucial business software—like accounting, ERP, CRM, etc—you'll be able to synchronize data in real-time.
+By connecting to other crucial business software—like accounting, ERP, CRM, etc—when you first implement your POS system, you'll be able to synchronize data in real-time.

 Value for Money